healthyPlant/PhytoPipe/README.md

 ```
 docker pull xhu556/phytopipe
 ```
 Docker can avoid the software installation.
-You can use the docker image on many systems (Linux, MAC, Windows).
+You can use the docker image on many systems (Linux, Mac, Windows).
 PhytoPipe docker image usage is in its [docker README](https://hub.docker.com/r/xhu556/phytopipe).
 PhytoPipe docker tutorial can be found in [test docker](test/PhytoPipe_docker_tutorial.ipynb).

 # Documentation